 For example, consider this image.
 With the help of Optimizilla photo optimizer, we reduced the image size by up to 85%.
 The image still looks fine.

 P.S.
 You can also make use of some graphic design software for picture compression.
-Use Save for web command to save the image in JPEG format, and then choose the optimum reduction level.
+Use the Save for web command to save the image in JPEG format, and then choose the optimum reduction level.

 Before Lossy Image Compression